What do you learn from the courses in this degree program?

 This integrated, interdisciplinary curriculum has been custom designed and continuously refined since 2002 to fulfill the program’s mission of preparing students to become cross-functional professionals capable of leading the development and commercialization of emerging biotechnologies.

 Courses are led by faculty teams of university experts and private industry leaders, providing a unique blend of theoretical and functional knowledge that students can apply immediately to their careers.
-Project-based assignments are a mix of individual and team papers, case analyses, and oral presentations.
+Project-based assignments are a mix of individual and team papers, case analyses, and oral presentations (there are no exams or tests).
 Three hands-on laboratory courses provide an experiential learning component to complement the traditional classroom.

 Year 1, Fall Semester